-This is a project designed to bring comfort to breast cancer patients.
+The Heart Pillow Project is designed to bring comfort to breast cancer patients.
 It’s a story about the journey of breast cancer patients and a network that crosses many boundaries and settings.

 The origin of the heart pillow is unknown, but the project started when Janet Kramer-Mai, an oncology nurse at Erlanger Medical Center in Chattanooga, Tenn., was diagnosed with breast cancer in 2001.
 Three of her aunts made and sent her a heart-shaped pillow to use after her surgery.
 The pillow, which fits comfortably under the arm, can relieve pain from the surgical incision, protect against accidental bumps, help ease edema and relieve shoulder tension.
 The heart pillows are given to patients immediately post-op to aid in recuperation.